 NAV distribution of authorized unit trusts & mutual funds as of end 2017

 Exchange-Traded Funds (ETFs)

 Because of low management fee and broad market exposure, passive investment is gaining a larger share of the market.
-Passively managed and open-ended ETFs are designed to track the performance of their underlying benchmarks like an index or a commodity price, etc. Hong Kong was the second-largest ETF market in Asia in terms of market capitalization at the end of March 2016.
+Passively managed and open-ended ETFs are designed to track the performance of their underlying benchmarks like an index or a commodity price, etc. Hong Kong was the second-largest ETF market in Asia.

 Exchange-Traded Funds Market

 According to the SFC report, the number of hedge funds managed by licensed fund managers in Hong Kong increased from 676 in September 2012 to 778 as of September 2014.
 The total hedge fund AuM expanded to US$120.9 billion, a big jump of nearly 40% during the same period.